 Employment Pass (EP)

 Employment Pass applicants need to have an offer for a specialised or management-level job in the country.

-Applicants that are recent graduates of well-respected international universities will need to earn above a set amount a month to be considered for an EP – the Ministry of Manpower (MOM) determines whether the amount is in line with local standards.
+Applicants who are recent graduates of well-respected international universities will have to earn above a set amount a month to be considered for an EP – the Ministry of Manpower (MOM) determines whether the amount is in line with local standards.

 Expats wouldn’t apply for themselves.
-The application is done by the employer or an employment agent on their behalf before they arrive in Singapore.
+The application is made by the employer or an employment agent on their behalf before they arrive in Singapore.

-The duration of an EP is up to two years for first-time applicants and can be renewed for up to three years.
+An EP is valid for up to two years for first-time applicants and can be renewed for up to three years.

-As is the case with an EP, S Pass candidates in Singapore would need to have a job offer that pays above a set amount a month but reflects their level of experience – so more senior applicants would need to be paid more.
+As is the case with an EP, S Pass candidates in Singapore would need a job offer that pays above a set amount a month but reflects their experience level – so more senior applicants would need to be paid more.
 Qualifying S Pass salary amounts are lower than those set for EP applications because the S Pass is for mid-skilled technical workers rather than specialist positions.
 Again, the MOM will determine whether an adequate salary is being offered.

 Applicants also need to have relevant work experience and have earned a degree, diploma or technical certificate that includes at least one year of full-time study.

-The employer in Singapore has to apply for the candidate before they arrive in Singapore.
+Employers in Singapore have to apply for the candidate before they arrive in Singapore.
 They also have to provide the candidate with medical cover.
 S Passes are valid for two years and can be renewed for up to three years at a time – renewal applications can be submitted as early as six months before the expiry date of the S Pass.